Epidemiology and Public Health Opportunities for Graduate Training

 The Department of Comparative Pathobiology in the College of Veterinary Medicine is currently organized in three sections: anatomic and clinical pathology; epidemiology and public health; and microbiology and immunology.
 Much of the research and educational programs conducted by Purdue’s Center for the Human-Animal Bond is located within the Department of Comparative Pathobiology.

-The Department of Comparative Pathobiology offers graduate instruction leading to either a Master of Science or Doctor of Philosophy degree to persons who possess the DVM degree or who have a baccalaureate degree and comprehensive training the biological sciences, including bacteriology, epidemiology, immunology, laboratory and experimental medicine, parasitology, public health, toxicology and virology.
+The Department of Comparative Pathobiology offers graduate instruction leading to either a Master of Science or Doctor of Philosophy degree to persons who possess the DVM degree or who have a baccalaureate degree and comprehensive training in the biological sciences, including bacteriology, epidemiology, immunology, laboratory and experimental medicine, parasitology, public health, toxicology and virology.

 Graduate training within the department is designed to prepare students for careers in academia, industry, and government.
 Opportunities are also available for the specialty boards in preventive medicine, microbiology, and pathology.